datacarpentry/semester-biology/materials/for-loops-R.md

 }
 ```

+* Code takes the first value from `volumes` and assigns it to `volume` and does the calculation and prints it
+* Then it takes the second value from `volumes` and assigns it to `volume` and does the calculation and prints it
+* And so on
-* This does the same exact thing as
+* So, this loop does the same exact thing as

 ```r
 volume <- volumes[1]